 Once you’ve decided on your plan and the timeline, you and your whole team can view every task and milestone for the project using Gantt charts.
 Using a timeline layout, the Gantt chart shows what tasks need to get done when and by whom using a month-by-month view.
 As a project manager, you’ll be able to keep yourself and your team on task.
 Better yet, when using Backlog, you can edit the chart in real-time if your Agile team needs to make revisions as you work.

 Don’t try to make things work without the right tools

 An organized team is an efficient team.
 And with project management tools such as Backlog, you have the ability to digitally organize your project from start to finish.

 Using Backlog, you can create multiple projects, track your entire team’s workload, and invite team members to collaborate directly.
-Tasks can be categorized and subcategorized, and each task can be assigned with detailed information including useful documents, status updates, and due dates.
+You can categorize and subcategorize your tasks.
+Each task can then be assigned with detailed information, including useful documents, status updates, and due dates.
 Comment sections let team members document updates, ask questions, and address problems.